-On November 22, 1957, Mrs. Evelyn W. Mills, with nine other senior citizens established “The Golden Fellowship", which became the first organized senior club in Windsor.
-Mrs. Vermilea became the first president and organized meetings were held in member’s homes, and later in churches, lodges and schools around town.
+In November of 1957, the first organized senior club in Windsor took shape.
+At first, organized meetings were held in member’s homes, and later in churches, lodges and schools around town.

-After the L.P.
-Wilson Jr. High School closed in 1983, half of the building was taken over by the Town of Windsor, and became the L.P.
+In 1983, Town Councilwoman Mary Turley helped transform the recently closed L.P.
+Jr. High School into the L.P.
 Wilson Community Center.
-This became possible through the efforts of Mary Turley, who was on the town council.
-The Recreation Department moved from the Milo Peck Community Center to new headquartes at L.P.
+The Recreation Department moved from the Milo Peck Community Center to new headquarters at L.P.
 Wilson.
 The Senior Center also moved from the Sill House, becoming part of the new community center.
-The Community Renewal Team lunch program moved to the center and full lunch meals were served five days a week under the guidance of Angeline Anton.
+The Community Renewal Team (CRT) lunch program moved to the center and full lunch meals were served five days a week under the guidance of Angeline Anton.
 At that time Margaret Lampeter was the part-time coordinator of the senior center.
 Alice Zizzamia became the new activities specialist in 1985 and retired in 1996.
 In April 1992, Stephany Wall came on board as the Senior Center Activities Coordinator.

-Beacause we provide such complete services to seniors, we have ben recognized by the state of Connecticut as a “State Focal Point of Senior Services".
+Because such a complete array of services are offered to Windsor seniors, the Windsor Senior Center has been recognized by the state of Connecticut as a “State Focal Point of Senior Services".